 This work is supported by the DFG Research Center MATHEON.
-It was made possible in part by software and a dataset from the NIH/NCRR Center for Integrative Biomedical Computing, P41-RR12553.
+It was made possible in part by software and a data set from the NIH/NCRR Center for Integrative Biomedical Computing, P41-RR12553.
 The authors would like to thank A. Anwander at the Max Planck Institute for Human Cognitive and Brain Sciences (Leipzig, Germany) and H.U.
-Voss at the Citigroup Biomedical Imaging Center, Weill Cornell Medical College for providing diffusion-weighted MR datasets used within this paper.
+Voss at the Citigroup Biomedical Imaging Center, Weill Cornell Medical College for providing diffusionweighted MR data sets used within this paper.
 Furthermore, the authors would like to thank H.U.
-Voss for numerous intense and helpful discussions on Magnetic Resonance Imaging and related issues.
+Voss for numerous intense and helpful discussions on magnetic resonance imaging and related issues.
+We thank two anonymous reviewers for their helpful comments.